Vakiyama/comm-docs/docs/useRepo.md

 ## Overview and theory

-Github will be acting as a central backup to sync all of your school related projects, notes and materials you will collect throughout the program.
+GitHub will be acting as a central backup to sync all of your school related projects, notes and materials you will collect throughout the program.